Haivision/srt/docs/statistics.md

 scheduled for sending or even possibly sent, but not yet acknowledged.
 Sender only.

-Once the receiver acknowledges the receival of a packet, of the TL packet drop is triggered, the packet is removed from the sender's buffer.
+Once the receiver acknowledges the receipt of a packet, or the TL packet drop is triggered, the packet is removed from the sender's buffer.
 Until this happens, the packet is considered as unacknowledged.